As the California wildfires consumed houses, five friends grabbed garden hoses and went to work

 (CNN)More than 1,000 firefighters are battling the fast-moving wildfires in Ventura County, California.
 And for a few hours late Monday night, they had help from a band of friends armed only with garden hoses.

-From his home in nearby Camarillo, Brylle San Juan could see the glow of the fires blazing through Ventura, which have burned more than 30,000 acres in the Southern California county.
+From his home in nearby Camarillo, Brylle San Juan could see the glow of the fires blazing through Ventura, which have burned about 50,000 acres in the Southern California county.
 That's when he and four of his friends decided to do something.
 He grew up in the county and didn't want to sit idly by as it burned.

 San Juan said they jumped in his two-door Honda Civic and made the 14-mile drive north up to Ventura to see what they could do to help.